 Any contribution, big or small, makes an incredible impact.

 The Institute team is very grateful to community members who share the vision for medical advancements for the health and wellbeing of their society.

 There are many ways you, your family, friends and workplace can get involved from events that include charity golf days, ladies luncheons and fun runs, workplace giving, In Memory or In Celebration donations – 100% of funds raised go towards world-class community-driven medical research.

 Venue:Camden Lakeside Golf and Country Club

-Hosted by Channel 7 Sunrise newsreader, Natalie Barr, this luncheon is filled with entertainment and presentations during a two-course meal.
 This sell-out event is attended by 300 leading business and community members who share hope, heart and vision of a healthier community through medical research.

-Date:Tuesday 13 March 2018
+Date:Tuesday 17 July 2018

 Venue:Ingham Institute, 1 Campbell Street, Liverpool

 Located within our main research laboratory, our In Memory wall features the names of those whose final act was to help progress medical research to benefit others.

 This is an open event for family and friends who would like to visit and honour the final, generous act of their loved one but also to community members who would like to see how simply requesting for donations in lieu of flowers at a funeral allows our researchers to continue their work.